PaloAltoNetworks/AWS-GWLB-VMSeries/terraform/README.md

 1. Setup the variables for Security stack in security_stack/terraform.tfvars.
 Some of them are explained below:
     1. Parameter(Mandatory) `vpc_cidr`:
-        - Use a /25 CIDR.
-This is an AWS Appliance Gateway Beta limitation.
+        - (FOR BETA CUSTOMERS ONLY, SKIP OTHERWISE) Use a /25 CIDR.
+This is an AWS Gateway Load Balancer Beta limitation.
+        - Use a /23 or bigger CIDR block.
+Ex.
+10.0.0.0/16
     2. Parameter(Mandatory) `tgw_id`:
         - Use an Transit Gateway ID you noted in the Prerequisites Step 6.